smart-on-fhir/cumulus-library-pcx/chart_review.md

 and confirmatory tissue-diagnosis date.
 Mentions retain evidence spans in the source NLP results.
 The wide table projects ten clinical values plus seven source metadata columns, omitting spans and mention flags.
-Integrated-diagnosis wording is deferred as low-priority validation work in deferred.md.
+Integrated-diagnosis wording is deferred as low-priority validation work in [deferred work](deferred.md).

 Diagnosis fields retain their source types: the expected schema uses BIGINT for age and VARCHAR for other values, including diagnosis dates.
 Only generated_on and task_version are